AlexJones0/obfusCate/README.md

 ### **3.2.
 Making your program amenable to obfuscation**

-There are several steps you can take to make your program more amenable to obfuscation and allow more effective transformations, as there are a few cases in which the program behavious cautioutsly in case it cannot be 100% sure about certain properties of your program (e.g. side effects), and there are many things that it is simply not intelligent enough to reason about with regards to semantics.
+There are several steps you can take to make your program more amenable to obfuscation and allow more effective transformations, as there are a few cases in which the program behavious cautiously in case it cannot be 100% sure about certain properties of your program (e.g. side effects), and there are many things that it is simply not intelligent enough to reason about with regards to semantics.
 The following are suggested ways to make your program more amenable (and how they help!)

 1. **Move as much code out of the `main()` function as possible** - due to certain limitations and to make it easier to preserve certain properties, some obfuscations are not applied or applied in limited effect to the `main()` function - for example, opaque predicate insertion or augmentation will not occur in `main`.
 To overcome this, put as much code as possible outside of this function, even if it means taking your current main body and putting it in some other function `main2(int argc, char *argv)` which you then just immediately call from `main` using `main2(argc, argv)`.